-A. In the First Round, Second Round, Quarterfinal Round and Semifinal Round, each game shall be financially independent.

-1. The host school shall receive a host school guarantee of the greater of \$975 or 10% of the gross income, the cost of the game officials and 15% of the net income.
-The IHSA office will pay all playoff officials.

-2. The visiting school shall receive the greater of 15% of the net income or \$5 per round trip mile for the first 50 miles and \$3 for each additional mile.

-B. Admission Fees: The following Playoff ticket prices have been set by the IHSA Board of Directors.
+- A) In the First Round, Second Round, Quarterfinal Round, and Semifinal Round, each game shall be financially independent. - The host school shall receive a host school guarantee of the greater of \$975 or 10% of the gross income, the cost of the game officials, and 15% of the net income.
+The IHSA office will pay all playoff officials. - The visiting school shall receive the greater of 15% of the net income or \$5 per round trip mile for the first 50 miles and \$3 for each additional mile. - B) Admission Fees: The following Playoff ticket prices have been set by the IHSA Board of Directors.
 The Local Manager is responsible for the printing of tickets for the game(s) their school hosts when applicable.
 First Round and Second Round game ticketing will be determined by the host school.
 If GoFan digital ticketing is used for First Round or Second Round Games, any available cash tickets will be available for \$1 more than the digital ticket.
 Tickets for the Quarterfinal and Semifinal games will be digital tickets sold via the GoFan app or at www.GoFan.co.
 Any available cash tickets will be available for \$1 more than the digital ticket.
 A baby in arms is free at all rounds of the playoffs.
 Pricing for all other individuals is as follows:

-FIRST ROUND: If host school does not use GoFan: All Tickets: \$5
+FIRST ROUND: If the host school does not use GoFan:

+All Tickets: \$5

-\If host school uses GoFan: Digital Ticket: \$5 & Cash Ticket: \$6
+If the host school uses GoFan: Digital Ticket: \$5 & Cash Ticket:

-SECOND ROUND: If host school does not use GoFan: All Tickets: \$6
+SECOND ROUND: If the host school does not use GoFan:

+All Tickets: \$6

-\If host school uses GoFan: Digital Ticket: \$6 & Cash Ticket: \$7
+If the host school uses GoFan: Digital Tickets: \$6 & Cash

+Tickets: \$7

-QUARTERFINAL: GoFan is Required.
-Digital Ticket: \$7, Cash Ticket: \$8 SEMIFINAL: GoFan is Required.
-Digital Ticket: \$8, Cash Ticket: \$9
+QUARTERFINAL: GoFan is Required:

+Digital Ticket: \$7 Cash Ticket: \$8 SEMIFINAL: GoFan is Required.
+Digital Ticket: \$8

+Cash Ticket: \$9

-C. State Final Prices: (University of Illinois - Champaign)
+C) State Final Prices: (Hancock Stadium at Illinois State University in Normal)